nmayorov/nmayorov.github.io/content/posts/ins_error_equations.md

 For example when $V^n = 0$ then the small velocity error condition $\Delta V \ll V^n$ doesn't hold.
 It means that we must assure that zero velocity is substituted in error propagation and measurements model coefficients in this case.
 The problematic term in the modified $\phi$-angle error model is $V^n \times \phi$ in the position error equation.
-We must assure that zero velocity is substituted in it to avoid creating false coupling between position and attitude error terms.
+We must assure that zero velocity is substituted in it to avoid creating false coupling between position and attitude error states.

 As for the model selection, the modified $\phi$-angle error model seems to be the most advantageous due to its useful conceptual and practical properties described above.